doteco/www/README.md

 2. In the directory where the repo was cloned into, run `npm install`
 3. In the same directory, run `npm run build`
 4. Browse to [http://localhost:8080](http://localhost:8080)

-## Deploying Changes

-Deploying the website is taken care of by [TravisCI](https://travis-ci.org/doteco/www).
-Every time a change is committed it will be automatically deployed to the test site: [test.home.eco](https://test.home.eco).

-By default, all commits are made to the *master* branch.
-To promote changes to the production site [www.home.eco](https://www.home.eco), the *master* branch will need to be merged with the *production* branch.
-To do this, please follow these instructions: